ShaofeiZi/90DaysOfDevOps/Days/day78.md

 ---
 ## Hands-On Monitoring Tools

-In the last session, I spoke about the big picture of monitoring and I took a look into Nagios, there was two reasons for doing this.
+In the last session, I spoke about 大局观 of monitoring and I took a look into Nagios, there was two reasons for doing this.
 The first was this is a peice of software I have heard a lot of over the years so wanted to know a little more about its capabilities.

 Today I am going to be going into Prometheus, I have seen more and more of Prometheus in the Cloud-Native landscape but it can also be used to look after those physical resources as well outside of Kubernetes and the like.